Shah-Nisarg/SAP-C02-Notes/Networking.md

 Route table:
 - The most specific route wins
-- If a custom route table is disassociated from a subnet, default route table is associated with it
+- If a custom route table is disassociated from a subnet, default route table is associated with it‼️

 Stateful vs Stateless Firewalls
 =